 Status Definition U.S. Citizen A person born in one of the 50 States, the District of Columbia, Puerto Rico, Guam, the U.S. Virgin Islands, or the Northern Mariana Islands; a person born outside of the U.S. to at least one U.S. parent; or a naturalized citizen.
 Non-Citizen National A person born in an outlying possession of the U.S. (e.g., American Samoa or Swain's Island) on or after the date the U.S. acquired the possession, or a person whose parents are U.S. non-citizen nationals.
 8 U.S.C.A. § 1408.
 All U.S. citizens are U.S. nationals; however, not every U.S. national is a U.S. citizen.
 Qualified Alien Legal permanent resident ("green card" holder) under the Immigration and Nationality Act (INA), 8 U.S.C.A.
-Chapter 12; An asylee, refugee, or an alien whose deportation is being withheld, under de INA; Alien paroled into the U.S. for at least one (1) year; Alien granted conditional entry, pursuant to section 203(a)(7) of the INA as in effect prior to April 1, 1980 (per law in effect prior to April 1, 1980); Cuban/Haitian entrant, as described in section 501(c) and (f) of the Refugee Education Assistance Act of 1980, 8 U.S.C.A. § 1522; Alien who (or whose child or parent) has been battered or subjected to extreme cruelty in the U.S. and otherwise satisfies the requirements of 8 U.S.C.A. § 1641(c).
-Aliens in the U.S. who have been abused, subject to battery or extreme cruelty by a spouse or other family/ household
+Chapter 12; An asylee, refugee, or an alien whose deportation is being withheld, under de INA; Alien paroled into the U.S. for at least one (1) year; Alien granted conditional entry, pursuant to section 203(a)(7) of the INA as in effect prior to April 1, 1980; Cuban/Haitian entrant, as described in section 501(c) and (f) of the Refugee Education Assistance Act of 1980, 8 U.S.C.A. § 1522; Alien who (or whose child or parent) has been battered or subjected to extreme cruelty in the U.S. and otherwise satisfies the requirements of 8 U.S.C.A. § 1641(c).